skx/evalfilter/README.md

 The evalfilter package provides an embeddable evaluation-engine, which allows simple logic which might otherwise be hardwired into your golang application to be delegated to (user-written) script(s).

-There is no shortage of embeddable languages which are available to the golang world, this library is intended to be a simple one, allowing simple tests to be made against structures/objects.
+There is no shortage of embeddable languages which are available to the golang world, this library is intended to be something that is:

+* Simple to embed.
+* Simple to use.
+* Simple to understand.
+* As fast as it can be, without being too tricky.

 ## Overview

 The `evalfilter` library provides the means to embed a small scripting engine in your golang application (which is known as the host application).

-The scripting language is C-like, and is intended to allow you to _filter_ objects, with the general expectation that a script will return `true` or `false` allowing you to decide what to do after running it.
+The scripting language is C-like, and is generally intended to allow you to _filter_ objects, with the general expectation that a script will return `true` or `false` allowing you to decide what to do after running it.

+The ideal use-case is that your application receives objects of some kind, perhaps as a result of incoming webhook submissions, network events, or similar, and you wish to decide how to handle those objects in a flexible fashion.

 ## Implementation

-In terms of implementation the provided script is first split into [tokens](token/token.go) by the [lexer](lexer/lexer.go), then that is [parsed](parser/parser.go) into an abstract-syntax-tree.
-Once the AST exists it is walked, and from it a series of [bytecode](code/code.go) operations are generated.
+In terms of implementation the script to be executed is split into [tokens](token/token.go) by the [lexer](lexer/lexer.go), then those tokens are [parsed](parser/parser.go) into an abstract-syntax-tree.
+The AST is then processed, and from it a series of [bytecode](code/code.go) operations are generated.
 The bytecode runs through a simple optimizer-stage and then the compiler is done.

+Once the bytecode has been generated it can be reused multiple times, there is no state which needs to be maintained.
+This makes actually executing the script (i.e. running the bytecode) a fast process.

-Once you're ready to execute the script against a particular object the bytecode is interpreted by a simple [virtual machine](vm/vm.go) in the `Run` method.
-As this is a stack-based virtual machine, rather than a register-based one, we have a [stack](stack/stack.go) implementation which is used by the interpreter.
+At execution-time the bytecode which was generated is interpreted by a simple [virtual machine](vm/vm.go) in the `Run` method.
+As this is a stack-based virtual machine, rather than a register-based one, we have a simple [stack](stack/stack.go) implementation, along with some runtime support to provide the [builtin-functions](environment/builtins.go).

-The runtime uses go's reflection package to dump all the fields available in the supplied object, and then executes the virtual machine opcodes until they terminate.

 ### Bytecode